MHM-lab/MHM-lab.github.io/_pages/use_LLMs.md

 Large Language Models (LLMs) can be useful for structuring ideas, drafting text, or refining language.
 At the same time, they raise important questions of **academic integrity, transparency, and accountability**.
 <br>
 We take a balanced view: LLMs can improve performance and help democratize science—for example, by reducing barriers for researchers whose first language is not English.
 They also help manage increasing demands on researchers; major conferences now receive 20,000+ submissions, making review workloads extremely high.
-Still, all **scientific content must remain human-authored**, and in our lab, LLMs are limited to editing and support roles.
+Still, all scientific content must remain human-authored, and in our lab, LLMs are limited to editing and support roles.
 <br>
 Below are the concrete rules I apply to myself and encourage my students and employees to follow as well: